Arcandrus/mtg-forum/README.md

 </details>

 ### Search
-Old reliable, I've included a search functionality within the sidebar, which displays a paginated by 4 style again, and will show any results that include the serach phrase or username entered by the user.
+Old reliable, I've included a search functionality within the sidebar, which displays a paginated by 4 style again, and will show any results that include the search phrase or username entered by the user.

 <details>
    <summary>Search Results</summary>